 After the visit we carry on our journey to Leh.
-Spend One overnight at Grand Dragon.
-Accommodation is in a Deluxe Room with ensuite facilities.
-Your stay includes meals.
+Spend one overnight at Grand Dragon.
+Accommodation is in a Deluxe Room with en-suite facilities.
+Your stay includes all meals.

 Today connect for your flight to Delhi.
 Upon arrival, you will be driven to the Trident Gurgaon Hotel (close to the airport), where you can freshen up before your homeward flight later this evening.

 · Meals as mentioned in itinerary